Meet the Plaintiffs of HG v. Harrington

 Great teaching has the potential to level the playing field.
 Advocating for their children, parents are empowering themselves and raising their voices to fix the education problems that politicians and education leaders in Trenton have been unable to address.

-Newark Parents Oppose the Governor's Plan
+Newark Parents Opposed Governor Christie's Plan

 In September 2016, The New Jersey Commissioner of Education filed a motion asking the New Jersey Supreme Court to remove a long-standing requirement that Newark and other high-need school districts receive extra state funding.
 In the same motion, the State also asked the Supreme Court to grant the Commissioner of Education authority to waive LIFO in Newark and similar districts.